 Dr. Majid bin Abdullah Al-Qasabi Minister for Commerce and Investment of Saudi Arabia said Pakistan is not only a reliable friend but a strategic partner of Kingdom of Saudi Arabia.
 It is the duty of leadership of both countries to work together for the betterment of future generations.
 He was addressing a reception hosted by Saudi Ambassador to Pakistan Nawaf bin Saeed Al-Maliki at his residence on Tuesday in Islamabad.

-Earlier 11th session of Pakistan-Saudi Arabia Joint Ministerial Commission (JMC) began here Tuesday with renewed pledge to boost bilateral economic, investment and trade cooperation between the two countries to tap the existing potential in diverse fields of economy.
+Earlier 11th session of Pakistan and Saudi Arabia Joint Ministerial Commission (JMC) began here Tuesday with renewed pledge to boost bilateral economic, investment and trade cooperation between the two countries to tap the existing potential in diverse fields of economy.
 The two-day moot is being participated by high-level officials of various ministries of both the countries, with an aim to draw a future road map to cooperate with each other for economic development.
 Special Secretary Ministry of Foreign Affairs, Aitzaz Ahmad said that this platform provided an opportunity to both the countries to promote their trade and economic cooperation.
 He said that Pakistan offered tremendous opportunities in various sectors of economy, particularly in tourism which could be exploited for better developmental financial prospects.
 He expressed the hope that the session would draw a roadmap for future cooperation between the two countries and provide a ‘way-forward’ agenda to promote trade and investment.

 During the two-day session, both the sides aim to take some major decisions and resolve issues that had been becoming obstacles in promoting economic and trade relations.
 During the session, both the sides agreed to simplify the procedure of business visa issuance in both the countries besides rationalizing the visa fee on reciprocal basis.
 They also agreed on activation of Saudi-Pak Business Council to promote trade and investment on fast-track basis while Pak-Saudi bilateral Preferential Trade Agreement (PTA) also came under consideration.
 The two sides agreed to introduce both the countries’ products through exhibitions in Pakistan and Saudi Arabia besides agreeing to identify and remove the obstacle that hinder smooth flow of products of both the countries.